LispCookbook/cl-cookbook/clos.md

 first.

-To change the combination type, we set the `:method-combination` option of `defgeneric` to it and we use it as the methods' qualifier:
+To change the combination type, we set the `:method-combination` option of `defgeneric` and we use it as the methods' qualifier:

 ~~~lisp
 (defgeneric foo (obj)